 Mohammad Sakhi Hassany is pursuing a master’s degree in International Development and Conflict as well as a certificate in War and Peace Studies at Ohio University through Fulbright scholarship.
 Sakhi has over 10 years of working experience with the United Nations and different national and international organizations in Afghanistan.
 His work experiences include from helping the grassroots civil society organizations with their strategic and business plans to community based natural resources management and conflict through United Nations and closely working with the government line ministries.
 Sakhi is interested in understanding the socio-politics behind the conflicts in Afghanistan and would like to help the Afghan government and communities come up with coexisting and holistic solutions, where everyone can live in peace and harmony.
 He has received his BA in Political Science and Public Administration from the American University of Afghanistan.
 He is a distinguished alumnus of the NATO International School of Azerbaijan in Baku.
 Sakhi is also a 05-06 Youth Exchange and Study (YES) alumnus, a US Department of State high school and cultural exchange program, where he lived with an American host family and attended one year of high school in Fort Wayne Indiana.
 He is interested in photography and playing different sports, especially, soccer and volleyball.

 Reza Yawari works as Senior Program Officer with FHI360, an International development organization, providing program oversight to multiple projects funded by Department of State and USAID in Afghanistan, Pakistan and countries in Central Asia in support of public diplomacy initiatives, higher education, and women economic empowerment.
-Prior to this, Reza used to work as advocacy lead at ECDC, one of the nine national refugee resettlement agencies in the U.S. with 17 offices across the country.
+Prior to this, Reza worked as advocacy lead at ECDC, one of the nine national refugee resettlement agencies in the U.S. with 17 offices across the country.
 At ECDC, Reza represented refugees and immigrants in major conferences, working groups and meetings including at the congressional hearings, and the White House Taskforce on Refugee and Immigration.
 From 2009 – 2014, Reza worked as Country Strategic Advisor at the U.S. Embassy in Kabul, provided critical analysis and strategic support on mission’s key priority issues such as bilateral security agreement, anti-corruption efforts, good governance, elections and countering narrative promoted by extremist groups.
 Reza was supporting congressional delegation visits and facilitating discussion for mission senior leadership with politician, and thought leaders, supporters and critics, to hear their concerns and ideas.
 Before that, Reza worked for two years with the United Nations Mission in Ethiopia and Eritrea as Information Officer/Outreach Coordinator based in Addis Ababa, Ethiopia with frequent travel to Asmara, Eritrea.
 From 2003 through late 2006, Reza worked with Futures Group International, Management Sciences for Health and Population Service International Social Marketing project that promoted and delivered health products across Afghanistan.
 From 2011 through 2014, Reza served as board of director for Afghan Social Marketing Project and executive director for Silk Road Leadership based in the US.

 Born in Afghanistan and raised in Pakistan, Karimy worked at the US Embassy in Islamabad and arrived in the Washington DC area after a stint in Malaysia.
 He holds a Bachelor of Science degree in Electrical Engineering from Virginia Tech, and works at the US Patent and Trademark Office.
 The Bamyan Foundation is the culmination of Karimy's long-held goal to establish a US based nonprofit organization with focus on education, gender equity and youth programs among the at-risk groups in Afghanistan.